Vacuum tube: Tetrodes and pentodes

 To combat the stability problems of the triode as a radio frequency amplifier due to grid-to-plate capacitance, the physicist Walter H. Schottky invented the tetrode or screen grid tube in 1919.
 He showed that the addition of an electrostatic shield between the control grid and the plate could solve the problem.
 This design was refined by Hull and Williams.
 The added grid became known as the screen grid or shield grid.
 The screen grid is operated at a positive voltage significantly less than the plate voltage and it is bypassed to ground with a capacitor of low impedance at the frequencies to be amplified.

 This arrangement substantially decouples the plate and the control grid, eliminating the need for neutralizing circuitry at medium wave broadcast frequencies.
 The screen grid also largely reduces the influence of the plate voltage on the space charge near the cathode, permitting the tetrode to produce greater voltage gain than the triode in amplifier circuits.
 While the amplification factors of typical triodes commonly range from below ten to around 100, tetrode amplification factors of 500 are common.
 Consequently, higher voltage gains from a single tube amplification stage became possible, reducing the number of tubes required.
-Screen grid tubes were put on the market in late 1927.
+Screen grid tubes were marketed by late 1927.